 Sams tables are recognised by their characteristic square legs and are justly renowned for their quality and strength.
 A Sams Bar Billiards table is an icon; a historic game from one of the most significant portions of British history.
-Its great age and peerless quality makes this bar billiards table a fascinating snapshot in the history of gaming.
+Its great age and peerless quality make this bar billiards table a fascinating snapshot in the history of gaming.

 All our Bar Billiards tables are comprehensively refurbished before being offered for sale.
-It’s a painstaking process carried out by our own master craftsmen and technicians, commencing with a complete strip down of the table.
+It’s a painstaking process carried out by our own master craftsmen and technicians, commencing with a complete strip-down of the table.
 The cabinet and legs are taken back to the bare wood before being filled and repaired as necessary, and then re-finished by our French polisher.
-Even the timer is also completely stripped down, and is then given a sonic bath to remove any grime before reassembly.
+Even the timer is also completely stripped down and is then given a sonic bath to remove any grime before reassembly.

 The slates will always be original unless we’ve had to replace them due to damage but the cushions are invariably re-rubbered because the originals will have perished over time.
-The table is of course re-clothed, and we usually do this in the traditional green but other colours can be specified.
+The table is, of course, re-clothed, and we usually do this in the traditional green but other colours can be specified.